tessamcdonnel/STAT-217-R-Course/chapter7.md

 test_function("hist", args = "x", incorrect_msg = "Make sure you follow the format hist(dataset$variable) with the 'schooldays' dataset and 'absent' variable")

 success_msg("Does this data follow the assumptions?
-Take a look at the R output because you will answer this question in the next exercise.")
+Take a look at the R output (especially the sample sizes) because you will answer this question in the next exercise.")

 ```